ngxs/store/docs/concepts/store/error-handling.md

 ### NGXS Error Handling Detection in Observables

-In order to acheive the detection of `dispatch` call error handling, NGXS configures the RxJS [`onUnhandledError`](https://rxjs.dev/api/index/interface/GlobalConfig#onUnhandledError) callback.
+In order to achieve the detection of `dispatch` call error handling, NGXS configures the RxJS [`onUnhandledError`](https://rxjs.dev/api/index/interface/GlobalConfig#onUnhandledError) callback.
 This property is accessible in RxJS versions 7 and above, which is why NGXS mandates a minimum RxJS version of 7.

 The RxJS `onUnhandledError` callback triggers whenever an unhandled error occurs within an observable and no `error` callback has been supplied.